 How the Procedure Works

-Endoscopic forehead and eyebrow lift surgery is performed as a same-day surgery, meaning that an overnight hospital stay is not required.
+Endoscopic forehead and eyebrow lift surgery is performed as outpatient surgery, meaning that an overnight hospital stay is not required.
+The procedure uses tiny telescopes, introduced through small incisions hidden behind the hairline, to lift and re-contour the eyebrows.
+It is not necessary to shave the hair when performing endoscopic forehead and brow lifting.
 While the procedure takes about an hour to perform, you should plan on being at the surgery center for approximately three to four hours to allow preparation before surgery and recovery from anesthesia.

 What to Expect after Treatment

 As the procedure’s incisions are hidden behind the hairline, visible scarring is rare.
-Most patients have very little discomfort after forehead and brow lifting, although some experience a headache for the first few days after surgery.
+Most patients have mild discomfort after forehead and brow lifting, and experience a headache for the first few days after surgery.
 The amount of bruising and swelling is variable with some patients experiencing very little while others may have visible bruising for several weeks.
-Patients with very high foreheads or thin hair may not be the best candidates for endoscopic forehead and brow lifting.